libsemigroups/libsemigroups/docs/source/matrix/index.rst

 Row views
 ---------

-A row view is a lightweight representations of a row of matrix.
+A row view is a lightweight representation of a row of a matrix.
 The following row view classes are provided:

 .. toctree::